bryantanderson/consistent-hashing/README.md

 This project uses MD5 as the hashing function, and uses 3 Redises as the cache "nodes".
 To start the project, run:

-`docker compose -f docker-compose.yml up` OR
 `npm run dev:redises` in one terminal, and `npm run dev` in a different terminal.
 Note that hot reloading is not enabled.

+Running via Docker Compose using `docker compose -f docker-compose.yml up` is available as an option, but currently does not work.

 By default, the application logging is fairly verbose.
 This can be disabled by setting `VERBOSE_LOGGING_ENABLED=false` in environment variables.